<form action="search.php?filled=1&condition=or" method="post">

 <input type="text" size="{STANDARDSIZE}" name="urlsearch" >

-and place the following below it to handle a search for a field named yourfield:
+and place the following below it to handle a search for a field named yourfield:<br >and your field

 <select name="yourfieldcondition">